 If convicted, Ma will face life imprisonment.
 He can also be given a death sentence should the Justice Department push for it.
 Prosecutors have argued that Ma is an “extreme flight risk” and must remain detained.
 “Ma’s potential punishment multiplied by the probability of his conviction gives him an irresistible incentive to flee to a country from whom the United States could not extradite him… The foreign intelligence service with whom Ma is accused of conspiring has every reason to help him escape,” the prosecutors said, as reported by The New York Times.

-One elderly member from Ma’s family, who used to be a CIA officer in the 1970s, is believed to have co-conspired with Ma in his betrayal.
+One elderly member of Ma’s family, who used to be a CIA officer in the 1970s, is believed to have co-conspired with Ma in his betrayal.
 But due to the person’s cognitive issues, the authorities have not issued an arrest warrant.
 Born in China, Ma is a naturalized American citizen and is capable of speaking multiple Chinese dialects.

 Closing the consulate

 In July, U.S. officials took over the Chinese consulate in Houston following an order from the Trump administration.
 An FBI investigation showed that the consulate was involved in attempted IP theft, putting pressure on Chinese dissidents in the region, and contacting American academics for conducting sensitive research.
 According to U.S. officials, the FBI strongly suggested the closure of the consulate.

 In retaliation, Beijing shut down a U.S. consulate in the city of Chengdu.
 Intelligence agencies have been increasingly warning about the threat from Chinese spying.
 FBI Director Christopher Wray called the Chinese government the “greatest long-term threat to our nation’s information and intellectual property, and to our economic vitality.”